jeatzr/dwec-materials/PRACTICES/P1.1-frontend-tools.m/README.md

 ### Create a simple form with Bootstrap 4.

-13. **At this point, we are going to create a page called `form.html` starting from the `B4-$` template provided by the Bootstrap extension we added.
-What files does this template include in the html?**
+13. **At this point, we are going to create a page called `form.html` starting from the `Bs5-$` template provided by the Bootstrap extension we added.
+What files does this template import in the html by default?**

-14. **Create a `<div>`with the class `.container`**
+14. **Create a `<div>`with the class `.container` to wrap all the sections in the web page**

-15. **Add a standard navigation bar using the `b4-navbar-standard` snippet inside the container**
+15. **Add a standard navigation bar inside the nav area using the `bs5-navbar-standard` snippet inside the container**

-16. **Inside the container create a form using Bootstrap to collect data from a new user who wants to register at an academy that offers courses.
-We can copy code from [Bootstrap Documentation](https://getbootstrap.com/docs/4.0/components/forms/)**.
+16. **Inside the main area create a form using Bootstrap to collect data from a new user who wants to register at an academy that offers courses.
+We can copy code from [Bootstrap Documentation](https://getbootstrap.com/docs/5.0/forms/overview/)**.

 ### Install Git, and upload your project to GitHub